cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

         cloudify_license_path: '<path to cloudify license file>'

     postgresql_server:
-        # Password to set for the PostgreSQL user.
+        # Same password as the one of the PostgreSQL server.
         # THE PASSWORD WILL BE REMOVED FROM THE FILE AFTER THE INSTALLATION FINISHES
         postgres_password: ''

         cluster:
             nodes:
-                - <first database server ip>
+                - <first database server private-ip>
-                - <second database server ip>
+                - <second database server private-ip>
-                - <third database server ip>
+                - <third database server private-ip>

         ssl_enabled: true

     postgresql_client:
         ssl_enabled: true

-        # Password to set for the PostgreSQL user.
+        # Same password as the one of the PostgreSQL server.
         # THE PASSWORD WILL BE REMOVED FROM THE FILE AFTER THE INSTALLATION FINISHES
         server_password: